blynkkk/blynk-library/docs/AddingNetworkInterface.md

 ### Adding network interface

+4 entities should be created to add a new network interface to Blynk:

 1. Select connection interface that will be used for Blynk operation.
   This should be something like http://www.arduino.cc/en/Tutorial/WebClient
   Based on the API of the connection, create the **Transport**.